Elkton, South Dakota

 Elkton is a city in Brookings County, South Dakota, United States.
 The population was 755 at the 2020 census.
 Some of Elkton's population also have Minnesota addresses since the city is located so close to the state line.

 History

-Elkton was platted in 1880.
+Elkton was platted in the spring of 1880.
 It was named after the city of Elkton, Maryland.

-Eventually, Elkton took damages after the derecho in May 12, 2022.
+By 1881, around two hundred people lived in the settlement.